Home > Courses and Events > Chants

 Arati is both a form of worship and a song of worship.
 Swami Muktananda composed the chant for the evening Arati in honor of his Guru by combining original verses with shlokas or verses from the Upanishads and Kashmir Shaivite texts.
 Opening with the exhilarating sounds of conches and drums, arati is a soul-stirring experience.

 In the Siddha Yoga Ashram in Oakland, the Shiva Arati and Evening Arati take place daily, combining the waving of lights with a beautiful chant.
-Evening Arati: Daily from 5:45 to 6:15 pm.
+Check the daily schedule for times.